-In North America, Teslas all still use their proprietary charge plug as far as I am aware, and there there are some year models of Nissan Leaf and Mitsubishi Outlander that have CHAdeMO sockets, but there few charge points for these systems, which can mean owners can only AC charge.
+There there are some year models of Nissan Leaf and Mitsubishi Outlander that have CHAdeMO sockets, but there few charge points for these systems, which can mean owners can only AC charge.

 South Korea took the decision to standardise on CCS1, despite being the only 220-240v country to use CCS-1 over CCS-2.
-In South Korea, there are still some cars with CHAdeMO, and some Teslas also use the proprietary Tesla charge plug, but for South Korea Tesla has released an adaptor.
+In South Korea, there are still some cars with CHAdeMO, and some Teslas also use the proprietary Tesla charge plug, but for South Korea, Tesla has released an adaptor.

 EVSE: Electric Vehicle Supply Equipment.